-If a parameter is not specified, a predefined value is used for parameters for model OMATS1.
+If a parameter is not specified, a predefined value is used.
 This value is specified below in the description of each parameter.

-For parameters defined only for model OMATS2, no value is predefined.
-Rather, if the parameter specification is missing, the value is derived from OMATS1 parameters (or from their default values)2.
+For some parameters defined only for model OMATS2, there is no predefined value.
+Rather, if the parameter specification is missing, the value is derived from OMATS1 parameters (resp. from their default values)2.

-$^{^1{\}rm Theoretically},$ this allows empty material descriptions.
+1Theoretically, this allows empty material descriptions.

-$^{^{2}}$ The procedure for this derivation is undefined and may vary from application to application.
+2The procedure for this derivation is undefined and may vary from application to application.